eh-am/eh-am.github.io/content/posts/angular-mock-endpoint/index.md

 GET /api/planets/1/ ~> http://localhost:3000/planets/1
 ```

 So now, planet 1 (Tatooine) would work.
-Let's update our service to fetch that Planet's information:
+Let's update our service to fetch information about that Planet:

-First the type
+First, create the type:

 ```typescript
 export interface DetailedPlanet extends Planet {
   climate: string;